Upcoming Events | Volunteering | Gears, Gifts & Planning

 BC Ferries Coastal Naturalist Program

-Join us from June 25 through September 1, 2014 on BC Ferries vessels travelling between Tsawwassen/Vancouver, Swartz Bay/Victoria, Horseshoe Bay/West Vancouver and Departure Bay/Nanaimo.
+Join us until September 5th on BC Ferries vessels travelling between Tsawwassen/Vancouver, Swartz Bay/Victoria, and Horseshoe Bay/West Vancouver and Departure Bay/Nanaimo.

 Want to know more about the Coastal Naturalist Program?
 Visit us on Twitter @ParksCanadaVan for up-to-date information, program schedules and highlights.